Flower of Evil (South Korean TV series): Synopsis

 Baek Hee-sung (Lee Joon-gi) is a man who hides his identity and past from his wife Cha Ji-won (Moon Chae-won), a detective.
-On the surface, they appear to be the perfect family: A loving couple with a beautiful six-year-old daughter who adores her parents.

-Cha Ji-won and her colleagues begin investigating a series of unexplained murders and is confronted with the reality that her seemingly perfect husband may be hiding something from her.
+On the surface, they seem to be the perfect family with a six-year-old daughter who loves her parents.
+Cha Ji-won and her colleagues begin investigating a series of unexplained murders and she is confronted with the reality that her seemingly perfect husband may be hiding something from her.